freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 beginning with the code slush.
 The code slush followed August 24, with the *stable/12* branch expected to be created September 21.

-However, due to unforseen circumstances related to upstream code that was deemed necessary to include in 12.0-RELEASE, the schedule needed to be adjusted several times to account for works-in-progress related to the upstream code to be compatible with other base system utilities.
+However, due to unforeseen circumstances related to upstream code that was deemed necessary to include in 12.0-RELEASE, the schedule needed to be adjusted several times to account for works-in-progress related to the upstream code to be compatible with other base system utilities.
 At the end